Blocks

 • Ethers.js

-• Gatsby
+• Next

 • Styled Components

-• Jest / Testing Library
+• Jest & Testing Library

 Overview

 I designed and built the first version of Blocks in early 2020 as part of the technical assessment process at Aragon, I wanted to design a tightly scoped app that was visually exciting and offered opportunities for interesting interactions.
-While the utility of the app is not comparable to the best of existing tools, it still gave me the opportunity to learn more about the Ethereum and experiment with some new front-end techniques.
+While the utility of the app is not comparable to the best of existing tools, it still gave me the opportunity to learn more about Ethereum and experiment with some new front-end techniques.

 An interesting byproduct of this project was being able to receive critique and feedback on my implementation during the assessment, this effectively turned the process into an additional knowledge stream and provided learnings which I could cycle back into the code, further improving it for my own needs.
 While I invested time above and beyond what is typical, I found it exciting to work on and helpful for professional growth.